Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 ### 6. Create a Systemd Service for VNC (Auto-start on boot)

 Create a service file to manage VNC.
+The `-localhost` flag is used for maximum security, meaning VNC will only accept connections from the machine itself.
+We will later configure the firewall to securely forward our external connection.

 ```bash
 sudo nano /etc/systemd/system/vncserver@.service
 ```

-**Paste the following configuration into the file.
-This is a standard, reliable template.**
+**Paste the following configuration into the file.**
 > ⚠️ Don't forget to edit the file to replace `haloadmin` with your actual username.

 ```ini